bwittenberg/manage-users/README.md

   - Thanks [Radix Themes](https://www.radix-ui.com/themes/docs/theme/dark-mode)!
 - Deep links for each page.
   - Used [react-router-dom](https://reactrouter.com/en/main) to manage navigation.
+- Navigation highlights current page
+  - When navigating between Home, Users, and Groups of users, there are cues in the UI as to which page is active.
 - Render speed via in memory caching.
-  - Apollo Client makes it easy to persist the cache across sessions, but it's harder to see loading states, so I didn't implement it.
+  - Apollo Client makes it [easy to persist the cache](https://www.apollographql.com/docs/react/caching/advanced-topics/#persisting-the-cache) across sessions, but it's harder to see loading states, so I didn't implement it.
 - Deployed to a custom subdomain https://manage-users.bwittenberg.com.
 - Some test coverage.
   - I intentionally didn't spend too much time on testing.
 The most complicated one is for a [hook](https://github.com/bwittenberg/manage-users/blob/main/src/hooks/useDelayedUpdate/useDelayedUpdate.test.ts).
 I didn't take time to setup playwright or storybook, but I regularly write tests in Jest (using @testing-library and MSW), Storybook (visual tests via Chromatic), and Playwright.